Felitciano Zschusschen

-Felitciano Cederick Zschusschen (/nl/; born 24 January 1992) is a footballer who plays as a forward for SV Huizen and the Curaçao national team.
+Felitciano Cederick Zschusschen (/nl/; born 24 January 1992) is a professional footballer who plays as a forward.

 Club career

 On 10 March 2013, Zschusschen made his professional debut in the match of FC Twente against Vitesse.
 On 21 January 2014, he was sent on loan at FC Dordrecht until the end of the season.
 The first half of the 2014–15 season he played for Jong FC Twente in the Dutch Eerste Divisie.
 He made a second loan spell at Eredivisie side NAC Breda in February 2015.
 He signed for Scottish club Inverness Caledonian Thistle in July 2017.
 However Felitciano left the club in the January transfer window after being a benchwarmer for a majority of the season due to multiple injuries restricting his gametime.

 He returned to the Netherlands to play for IJsselmeervogels in 2018.
 However, only one month after arriving, he moved to Moroccan side Chabab Rif Al Hoceima in August 2018, where former AZ striker Mounir El Hamdaoui worked as director of football.
 He then returned to IJsselmeervogels in September after failing to obtain a playing license in Morocco.
 After one season, he joined Dutch fourth-tier club, VVSB.